A child theme in WordPress is a powerful way to customize your website while preserving the core functionality of its parent theme.

 Once the plugin is activated, go to the WordPress dashboard and navigate to Tools → Child Themes.

-On the Select a Parent Theme tab, choose the parent theme from the dropdown menu for the child theme creation.
+On the Select a Parent Theme tab, choose the parent theme from the dropdown menu to create the child theme.
 Typically, the active theme on your site is preselected.

 Next, click on the Analyze button.
-The plugin will scrutinize the selected parent theme to determine if it can generate a child theme and if it necessitates its style.css file for appearance.
+The plugin will scrutinize the selected parent theme to determine whether it can generate a child theme and whether it requires its style.css file for appearance.

 Next, assign a name to your child theme.
 You can tailor the stylesheet, functions, and other configurations to your liking.